 Keeping up with a regular grooming schedule helps to keep your Beagle’s coat healthy, but it also reduces the amount of dog hair (and dander) that your dog sheds throughout your home.
 Less hair shed means fewer allergy symptoms, and it also means a cleaner house in general!

 Regular veterinary care is a necessary part of any pet’s life as it keeps them healthy and active and supports their body as they age.
-However, your dog is susceptible to many different medical problems – including flea infestations!
+However, your dog is susceptible to many medical problems – including flea infestations!

 Conclusion / Summary